AI Workshop: learn to build apps with AI →

 It’s really handy to understand what is going on.

-Its usage is simple, you just type top, and the terminal will be fully immersed in this new view:
+Its usage is simple: just type top, and the terminal will show this view:

 There’s a lot of information being given to us: the number of processes, how many are running or sleeping, the system load, the CPU usage, and a lot more.